 Senior Moments or Something More Serious

-Saint Mary’s Regional Medical Center’s Vintage Club held their final luncheon for 2008 on Wednesday, December 10.
+Saint Mary’s Regional Health System’s Vintage Club held their final luncheon for 2008 on Wednesday, December 10.
 Over 95 members and guests from Pope and surrounding counties attended.
 James Smith, M.D., an Internal Medicine physician with Millard Henry Clinic, was the featured speaker.
 Dr. Smith presented information regarding the subject of “Dementia and Alzheimer’s disease”.
 Smith’s presentation focused on an individual’s risk factors, different warning signs and ways to help keep the mind sharp.
 The floor was open for questions during and after Smith’s presentation.

 Occasional lapses in memory as one ages are common and are sometimes referred to by many as “Senior Moments”.
 One may discount the once-in-a-while occurrence of forgetting where the car is parked or the name of someone rarely seen.
 But, when recognizing normal people or objects becomes difficult or serious memory loss occurs, a visit to one’s doctor is recommended.